About the I-75 Green Corridor Project

 To support American fuels and jobs, keep Americans' money in America, reduce oil dependence, support alternative fuels and renewable fuels continued production and use in the U.S., reduce emissions including greenhouse gases, and build partnerships that put America first.

 Ethanol as E85 is an excellent fuel for today's flex fuel vehicles, or FFVs.
 It is made to run only in those vehicles, so don't put E85 in a non-FFV!
 E85 will typically be 70-80% ethanol and 20-30% gasoline; the mixture shifts from winter to summer to maximize the use of ethanol in FFVs while maintaining vapor pressure requirements in cities or states with pollution problems.
 Ethanol is a cleaner-burning fuel and reduces many pollutants that are important in America, including the greenhouse gas carbon dioxide, or CO2.
 While ethanol does have less energy than gasoline on a per gallon basis, it has a higher octane rating which means more power!
-And with effectively prices E85, it can be the same dollars/mile for the user (it typically needs to be priced on the order or 20% less than gasoline).
-However, it gives a sense of American pride every time you fill up with a renewable, U.S.-produced fuel and know that you are putting your dollars back into the USA!
+And with effectively priced E85, it can be the same dollars/mile for the user (it typically needs to be priced on the order or 20% less than gasoline).
+However, you can feel the American pride every time you fill up with a renewable, U.S.-produced fuel and know that you are putting your dollars back into the USA!

 Biodiesel is usually sold in blends like B5 or B20, which means respectively that 5 or 20% of the blend is biodiesel while the remaining is petro diesel.
 Blends up to B20 can run in any diesel vehicle that is 2007 and older, and in many vehicles that are 2008-2013.
 Ford and GM specifically note that their 2011 and later trucks are ready to run on B20!
 (Ford even put the word "B20" on their side of the F-series trucks!!)
 Biodiesel is produced through a process called transesterification which yields roughly 20% glycerine and 80% biodiesel.
 Pure vegetable oil is NOT biodiesel, and any fuel made from a process other than transesterification is NOT biodiesel.
 Other renewable diesel fuels do exist--like renewable diesel and green diesel--but don't confuse them with biodiesel.